 Street Fighter EX Plus a

 This beloved game was Capcom’s first attempt at a 3D Street Fighter game.
 At the time, Namco’s Tekken and Sega’s Virtua Fighter were paving the way for the new age of 3D fighting games.
 Capcom teamed up with Arika to create Street Fighter EX Plus a.
 The game combined the classic Street Fighter roster with Arika’s characters, some of which came from the arcade fighting game, Fighting Layer.
 The EX part of the Street Fighter franchise has a cult following that people keep wishing for a modern return on.
-But people need to understand that they not only need to ask Capcom but Arika as well.
-Until then, if ever, putting this in a new fighting collection would work.
-But then again, even that may be a license issue for all we know.
+But people need to understand that they not only need to ask Capcom, but Arika as well.
+Fans will have to just pester both companies to make this one reality.
+This one might just come down to licensing.

 Street Fighter EX 2 Plus